 Pointing thermal cameras into an intense energy source can cause deteriorating effects on sensors and processors.
 Thus, it is not recommended to expose them to a direct heat source.
 However, some thermal lenses have extended protection against energized materials.
 Unfortunately, when panned with the image of a sun, it can cause phantom imagery.

 Other lenses will also only measure a portion of the atmosphere in front of the sun.
 Without knowing the constants of emissivity, it will not emit an accurate depiction of viewed objects.

 Can infrared be seen during the day?

-One should take note that thermal imaging performs better at night time due to decreased presence of ambient temperatures.
+One should take note that thermal imaging performs better at night time due to decreased presence of ambient light and temperatures.
 Thus, it is more efficient to use thermal monoculars at night for better accuracy.

 Does thermal imaging work in summer?

-Yes, thermal imaging works in all types of seasons.
+Yes, it works in all types of seasons.
 It does not matter whether it is winter, spring, summer, or fall.
 Infrared radiation is always present as long as an object has a known temperature.
 Even lenses and cameras are designed for extreme weather conditions such as hailstorms and typhoons.
 Such equipment is best suited for tactical military operations and emergency search and rescue.

 What are other applications of infrared?